 In the beginning stages of cavity formation, the decay process can still be reversed and brought under control with a proper oral health regimen.
 However if left unchecked, the continued loss of minerals can lead to a hole in the tooth called a cavity.

-Once a cavity fully forms, it can only be adequately tended to by a professional dentist.
-He or she will clean and fill it up to prevent bacteria from lodging there and further destroying tooth and gum tissue.
+Once a cavity fully forms, it can only be adequately tended to by a professional dentist near you.
+They will clean and fill it up to prevent bacteria from lodging and further destroying tooth and gum tissue.

 How Do You Heal an Early Cavity?